Should I buy Bitcoin?

 - A person with a stable job that buys a small amount of Bitcoin every month with his salary.

 You have probably noticed that all of the above 3 profiles have one thing in common: they are not investing more money into Bitcoin than what they can afford to lose.

 If you are a person that can handle wild market swings and that has some money set aside for high-risk investments, then Bitcoin might be a good option for you.

-Now that we covered who should be buying Bitcoin, let’s quickly also dive into who actually are buying Bitcoin.
+Now that we covered who should be investing in Bitcoin, let’s quickly also dive into who actually is buying Bitcoin.

 In a research report by Finder.com, the following statistics came to light:

 - Only a 2% of “boomers” in the US own Bitcoin

 - Around 17% of “millennials” in the US have purchased Bitcoin